Naman-developer/ak47/README.md

 **Use Lovable**

-Simply visit the [Lovable Project](https://lovable.dev/projects/554f87ae-e3ef-4868-b1c9-ef1d14f7f762) and start prompting.
+Simply visit MY GITHUB REPOSITORY it's public  and start prompting.

-Changes made via Lovable will be committed automatically to this repo.
+Changes made github will be committed automatically to this repo.

 **Use your preferred IDE**

 If you want to work locally using your own IDE, you can clone this repo and push changes.
-Pushed changes will also be reflected in Lovable.
+Pushed changes will also be reflected in github.

 The only requirement is having Node.js & npm installed - [install with nvm](https://github.com/nvm-sh/nvm#installing-and-updating)